eyagargah/URL-shortening-API-landing-page/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview

-A landing page that integrates with the shrtcode API to mainly shorten URLs
+A landing page that integrates with the ShortUrl API to mainly shorten URLs [https://rapidapi.com/Walter678/api/shorturl9/]

 ### The challenge

 Users should be able to: